roishik/eotr_newsletter/README.md

 ### Default Prompts

-You can modify the default prompts in the `DEFAULT_PROMPTS` dictionary in `app.py` to better fit your organization's tone and style requirements.
+You can modify the default prompts in the `DEFAULT_PROMPTS` dictionary in `prompts.py` to better fit your organization's tone and style requirements.
+Language-specific prompts are available for multilingual support.

 ### Styling